Joan Growe

-Growe is widely recognized as an expert on voting and elections, and has been selected to serve as an official election observer in various foreign elections.
-She is also on the advisory committee for the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.
+Growe is widely recognized as an expert on voting and elections and has served as an official election observer in various foreign elections.
+She is also on the advisory committee for the University of Minnesota's Hubert H. Humphrey Institute of Public Affairs.

+The Joan Growe Award for Distinguished Commitment to Expanding Access to Democracy and Justice in Minnesota, named in her honor, has been given annually since 2012.

 Records

-Files documenting the Growe's activities as secretary of state are available for research use.
+Files documenting Growe's activities as secretary of state are available for research.
 They include general and chronological correspondence, telephone logs, appearances, subject files, voter education and elections files, and State Board of Investment files.